I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintoemdriverui-drvupgraderegistrysetting.md

 <p> </p>

 ## -remarks
-<p>The <code>IPrintOemDriverUI::DrvUpdateRegistrySetting</code> method is meant to be called from a user interface plug-in's <a href="https://msdn.microsoft.com/library/windows/hardware/ff554189">IPrintOemUI::UpgradePrinter</a> method, when it is necessary to update registry settings that were stored in private registry keys for an earlier version of the driver, but are now contained in a GPD or PPD file.</p>

-<p>The <code>IPrintOemDriverUI::DrvUpdateRegistrySetting</code> method is meant to be called from a user interface plug-in's <a href="https://msdn.microsoft.com/library/windows/hardware/ff554189">IPrintOemUI::UpgradePrinter</a> method, when it is necessary to update registry settings that were stored in private registry keys for an earlier version of the driver, but are now contained in a GPD or PPD file.</p>
+<p>The <code>IPrintOemDriverUI::DrvUpdateRegistrySetting</code> method is meant to be called from a user interface plug-in's <a href="print.iprintoemui_upgradeprinter">IPrintOemUI::UpgradePrinter</a> method, when it is necessary to update registry settings that were stored in private registry keys for an earlier version of the driver, but are now contained in a GPD or PPD file.</p>

 ## -requirements
 <table>